zendesk/sample_wordpress_anychannel_integration/README.md

 ## Description
 This repository contains the source code for an integration service that connects Zendesk to Wordpress.
-It is intended to be used with the AnyChannel tutorial (TODO: Add link once it's available.)
+It is intended to be used with the [AnyChannel tutorial](https://help.zendesk.com/hc/en-us/articles/229137767-Channel-framework-startup-tutorial-Overview).

 It only works with Wordpress instances that have the "rest-api" and "JSON Basic Authentication" plug-ins.